 Supports Within WHS

 Youth Counselor — Weston High School’s Youth Counselor is a licensed school adjustment counselor who provides individual and group counseling to students.
 She is available to talk about a variety of issues, including stress, family issues, conflict with peers, depression, and anxiety.
 Except for certain life-threatening situations, no information is shared with school or other personnel without express written consent by the student and his/her parents.
-Her office is located directly across from the Guidance Department.
+Paula Gearan’s office is located directly across from the Guidance Department.
 She can be reached by email or phone.
-For more information, contact her directly at (781) 786-5847.
+For more information, contact her directly at (781) 786-5847 or email firstname.lastname@example.org.
+Please visit the WHS Youth Counselor site for more information.

 TEC (The Enrichment Center) — TEC is an academic support center open to all students.
 Freshmen are invited to visit TEC early in the school year and may come to TEC during their study halls.
 Sophomores, juniors and seniors use TEC when they have “free” blocks.